 Often people will plant herbs based on what is available to them at the garden store.
-Another common consideration of which herbs to combine together in pots (or the garden) is based around which herbs will grow best in sun or in partial shade.
+Another common consideration of which herbs to combine in pots (or the garden) is based on which herbs will grow best in the sun or partial shade.

 While these are both important considerations, there is another way to think of herb combinations.
-This third way is based around your ultimate preferences in the kitchen.
+This third way is based on your ultimate preferences in the kitchen.

 Do you prefer cooking Mediterranean dishes or Mexican?
 Do you dislike cooking but love to have a craft cocktail on your balcony?
 Or perhaps you love herbal teas for health or instead of coffee?